 The Weirdos have done a second song.
 Miller is sitting there with a scowl and grimace on his face.
 Landis is shocked by the raw energy and distressed that I’d want it in his movie.
 The studio guys are not pleased, either.
 Tony brings out the next band, who look off their game, unable to match the punk energy.
 They sound weak, and their song is barely loud enough to hear.
 In the middle of their set, Belushi jumps up.

 “Let me play.
 These guys are lame.”

-It isn’t in Landis’ playbook, to have his star be a singer, but he can’t turn him down.
+It isn’t in Landis’ playbook to have his star be a singer, but he cannot turn him down.
 Belushi and I rush back stage and get Tony to give the band still playing the bum’s rush.
 I plug-in and Belushi bounces onto the stage and takes the mic.